 - at least two years.

-- Acceptance Letter from the University of Cyprus, stating that the student has been accepted to register to an Erasmus program of studies (invitation and admission letter from the Erasmus office).
+- Acceptance Letter from the University of Cyprus, stating that the student has been accepted to register to a programme of studies, including a description of the specific programme of studies and its duration.

 Attestation of Documents (IMPORTANT):